Pennsylvania Value-Added Assessment System (PVAAS)

-needs of groups of students.
-PVAAS is one of the tools in the cadre of tools provided to districts from the Pennsylvania Department of Education.
+PVAAS is one of the tools in the cadre of tools provided each fall to local education agencies (LEAs)/districts and schools from the Pennsylvania Department of Education.

 How can you access PVAAS data?

 Districts and schools can access data via the